McStasMcXtrace/Schools/2024/NECSA_October_2024/01_Monday_October_7th/04_Neutron_optics_exercises/Exercise_monochromator/README.md

 ```
 3. Add corresponding instrument input paramters for your source: `source_lam_min=0.5, source_lam_max=6.5`,

 4. Insert an `L_monitor` a short distance after the `Source` to measure the initial spectrum, dependent on the `source_lam*` parameters.
-Use e.g. 101 bins.
+Use e.g. 101 bins and `xwidth=0.2`, `yheight=0.2` to measure all stats from the circular source.
 Check out the meaning of the parameters via the component insertion dialogue.

 5. Run a simulation to verify output on the monitor